freshcom/freshcom-api-reference/content/storefront.md

 Authorized roles: all

 - Guest user can only retrieve order that is not assicated with any customer.
-Trying to retrieve other order will result in 404.
-- Only user with role `supportSpecialist`, `developer` or `administrator` can retrieve order that belongs other customer.
-All other user can only retrieve order the belongs to their associated customer.
+- User with role other than `supportSpecialist`, `businessAnalyst`, `developer` or `administrator` can only retrieve order that belongs to their associated customer.

 **Parameters**